jurriaan/aico/README.md

 - [`commit`](.aico/addons/commit): Generates a Conventional Commit message for staged changes, using both your `git diff` and the `aico` conversation log for context.
 - [`summarize`](.aico/addons/summarize): Uses `aico` to first generate a comprehensive project summary, and then resets the session history to that summary.
 This is a useful technique for managing context length and cost.
+- [`manage-context`](.aico/addons/manage-context): Lets you interactively manage the session context using `git ls-files` and `fzf`, preselecting files already in context so you can quickly add or drop files without remembering exact paths.